 Each tram makes audio announcements and has electronic displays so you can tell where you are on your journey.

-You are allowed to bring your guide dog on board Luas trams.
-No other animals however are allowed on Luas trams.
+You may bring your guide dog on board Luas trams.
+However, no other animals are allowed on trams.

-All Luas tram and tram stops are wheelchair-accessible and there are designated parking spaces for people with disabilities.
-The stops that have been built in a cutting or on an elevated track have lifts to make then as open to wheelchair users as they are to pedestrians.
+All Luas trams and stops are wheelchair-accessible and there are designated parking spaces for people with disabilities.
+There are lifts at any stops that have been built in a cutting or on an elevated track.

-Each tram has a low floor and level threshold with a minimal gap between the floor of the tram and the edge of the platform.
-This makes it easier for anyone using a wheelchair to board the trams.
+To facilitate access, each tram has a low floor and level threshold with a minimal gap between the floor of the tram and the edge of the platform.

-If you use a wheelchair, you must enter through the double doors in the middle of the tram where information on where and how to position the wheelchair is shown.
+If you use a wheelchair, you must enter through the double doors in the middle of the tram where there is information on how to position the wheelchair.
 Make sure that you are facing the rear of the tram while travelling.

-There are two designated spaces per tram, which can cater for up to four wheelchair users, complete with comfortable arm rests, which will come with adequate signage to let people know that they are there for wheelchair users if necessary.
-There is also enough space in the entry and exit areas on the trams for a number of additional wheelchair users.
+There are two designated spaces per tram, which can cater for up to 4 wheelchair users.
+There are signs indicating that these spaces are for wheelchair users.
+There is also enough space in the entry and exit areas on the trams for additional wheelchair users.

-If you have a Free Travel Pass, you do not need to get a ticket for LUAS.
-However, you must produce your pass on the tram if requested to do so by a LUAS Customer Service Officer or Inspector.
-Inspectors are entitled to check that the pass is valid and may seek supporting documentation and/or check with the Department of Social Protection to make sure the pass is being used by the correct person.
+If you have a Free Travel Pass, you do not need to get a ticket for Luas.
+However, you must produce your pass on the tram if requested to do so by a Luas Customer Service Officer or Inspector.
+Inspectors are entitled to check that the pass is valid and may seek supporting documentation and/or check with the Department of Employment Affairs and Social Protection to make sure the pass is being used by the correct person.